-In 2014 he became a member of the ballet company of the State Primorsky Opera and Ballet Theatre, and since 2016 has been a member of the ballet company of the Primorsky Stage of the Mariinsky Theatre.
+In 2014 he became a soloist of the Ballet Company of the Primorsky Opera and Ballet Theatre, and since 2016 has been a soloist of the Ballet Company of the Primorsky Stage of the Mariinsky Theatre.

-The Sleeping Beauty (Caraboose the Wicked Fairy, Catalabutte, Galifron, Puss-in-Boots); choreography by Marius Petipa, revised version by Konstantin Sergeyev, Eldar Aliev,
+The Sleeping Beauty (the Fairy Caraboss, Catalabutte, Galifron, Puss-in-Boots); choreography by Marius Petipa, revised version by Konstantin Sergeyev, Eldar Aliev,

-Swan Lake (Waltz, Spanish Dance, Hungarian Dance, Mazurka); choreography by Marius Petipa and Lev Ivanov, revised version by Konstantin Sergeyev, choreographic adaptation by Eldar Aliev,
+Swan Lake (Spanish Dance, Hungarian Dance, Waltz, Mazurka); choreography by Marius Petipa and Lev Ivanov, revised version by Konstantin Sergeyev, choreographic adaptation by Eldar Aliev,

-Giselle (Hans, Wilfred); choreography by Jean Coralli, Jules Perrot, Marius Petipa,
+Giselle (Hans, Wilfreed); choreography by Jean Coralli, Jules Perrot, Marius Petipa,

-Eldar Aliev's ballet's: The Firebird (Youths, Kashchei’s subjects), Le Corsaire (Seid Pasha, Four Corsaires); using fragment of choreography by Marius Petipa, The Nutcracker (Drosselmeyer, Waltz of the Flower),
+Le Corsaire (Seid Pasha, soloist in Forban, Four Corsaires); choreography by Eldar Aliev using fragment of choreography by Marius Petipa,

 Carmen Suite (Men); choreography by Alberto Alonso,